nercms-mmap/RankAggregation-Lib/README.md

 where

-- **Query** represents the topic for which the preference list is submitted.
+- **Query** is the topic for which the preference list is submitted.
 - **Voter** is the name of the ranker who submitted a preference list for a particular **Query**.
 - **Item Code** is a unique name that identifies each element of the preference lists.
 - **Item Rank** is the preference rank assigned to an item by a Voter.